Pamela Mason: Writing

 In addition to her screenwriting work, Mason authored a number of books, both fiction and non-fiction, some of which were published under the name "Pamela Kellino".
 Her novel Del Palma (1948), dismissed by Kirkus Reviews as "trash", became the basis for the film Lady Possessed, which the Masons co-produced.

 Other titles by Mason include the novel Ignoramus, Ignoramus (1950) (illustrated by James Mason); The Cats in Our Lives (1949), about the cats and other animals owned by the Masons (co-written and illustrated by James Mason); Marriage Is the First Step Toward Divorce (1968); and The Female Pleasure Hunt (1972).

 Business

 Mason was the controlling stockholder of Illingworth, Morris, a textile firm previously controlled by her father and uncle.
 She also ran a mail-order vitamin company and managed property in Las Vegas, Nevada, and Los Angeles.

 Death

 On 29 June 1996, Mason died of heart failure at her home in Beverly Hills, California.
-She was survived by her son.
-She is buried in Westwood Village Memorial Park Cemetery in Los Angeles.
+She was survived by her son and daughter.
+Her daughter passed away in 2004.She is buried in Westwood Village Memorial Park Cemetery in Los Angeles.